cmason/predix101/PITCHME.md

 * Capture and analyze large amounts of industrial data
 * Create a system-wide view of assets
 * Quickly develop and deploy industrial apps
-* Leverage an ecosystem of services built and maintained by GE and partners
+* Leverage services built and maintained by GE and partners

 ---